 - Use of the Web for research, and critical evaluation of sources

-- Hands-on experience in working with databases, when the class is held in the BLAIS Digital Instruction Lab on the first floor of the library.
+- Hands-on experience in working with databases, when the class is held in the Instruction Lab in 113 LeFrak.
 (The librarian can also come to another classroom.)

 - Research guides and handouts are normally prepared for these classes.